oasys/mkspf/README.md

 Right now, the script builds multiple TXT RR of <255 character each.
-This method only allows for 8 of these (plus the SPF record with the incluedes, and the main record with the redirect) before it would reach the 10-query limit.
+This method only allows for 8 of these (plus the SPF record with the includes, and the main record with the redirect) before it would reach the 10-query limit.
 The next step would be to generate multiple strings for each TXT record.